At Hertfordshire Students' Union we are proactively trying to reduce our impact on the environment.

 We recognise that we have a significant impact on our environment.
 We want to do better.
 Over the past few years this has become a priority for our organisation and, as such, we have taken steps to reduce our impact by focusing on these key areas:

-- Working to reduce and ultimately eliminate our single use plastic usage
+- • Working to reduce - and ultimately eliminate - our use of single-use plastic

-- Waste management via the Universities recycling facility
+- • Waste management via the University's recycling facility

 Introduction of the NUS Green Impact Award